qriovider/qriovider.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a master student of University of Tsukuba, Japan.
 My research interests are the applied probability and the stochastic analysis.
-Especially, I am interested in applying a Queueing system to the quantitive approaches.
+Especially, I am interested in applying the quantitive approaches (Stein's method, stochastic geometry and so on) to a Queueing system.

 <!-- My Ultimate goal is to identify what is acutually happened or not by using the probability theory or new methods! -->